Ok, In Part 3 and Part 4, now outlined two concepts:

 Does it flatline quickly?
 Like with a French-English translator.

-Here’s how I think about operating flywheels versus the learning curve.
+Here’s how I think about operating flywheels and machine learning curves.

 That is the difference between an operating activity that is required (i.e., table stakes) versus one that can create a sustainable advantage.